arXiv/arxiv-docs/source/labs/showcase.md

 Collaborators: **JVacheh Joakim**, Science Cast, Inc.

-ScienceCast partners with arXiv.org to link arXiv papers to interactive video presentations.
+ScienceCast links arXiv papers to interactive video presentations.
 ScienceCast is a free open-access platform for researchers to disseminate their scientific results and ideas to a wide audience of fellow scientists.
 ___
 ##Replicate
 ![Replicate icon](images/replicate-logo.png){.mkd-border align=left width=100 alt='a decorative icon of the Replicate labs project' role=presentation}